axiomhq/hypertwobits/README.md

 This implementation improves on the proposed algorithm in a few ways.
 - It holds the entire sketch in the stack without heap allocations.
-- It defaults to `ahash` for hashing, but you can use any hasher that implements `std::hash::Hasher`.
+- It defaults to `ahash` for hashing, but you can use any hasher that implements `std::hash::AHasherBuilder`.
 - It uses traits to remove branches from the runtime execution.
 - It moves as much of the computation as possible into constants or compile-time evaluation.
 - It removes float comparisons in favor of integer operations.